 Many researchers focused on the integration of vision and acoustic senses, motivated by the fact that there usually exists a strong correlation between the motion of a sound source and the corresponding audio data.
-Dupont et al. , for example, exploited this fact for lip/speech-reading for improving speech recognition in adverse conditions.
+In 6, for example, this fact has been exploited for lip/speech-reading for improving speech recognition in adverse conditions.
 As far as the position of a sound source is concerned, two approaches have been considered.
-In the first approach, audio data and vision data are fused together with suitable information fusion methods.
-Cutler et al. described a system able to automatically detect the identity of the talker and the position of the talker's mouth $^{6}$ .
-In that work, the speaker's head is first box-bounded in the video data and visual features from the image are extracted as a measure of change between two subsequent images.
+In the this approach, audio data and vision data are fused together with suitable information fusion methods.
+A system able to automatically detect the identity of the talker and the position of the talker's mouth is described in 5.
+In this work, the speaker's head is first box-bounded in the video data and visual features from the image are extracted as a measure of change between two subsequent images.
 The audio features are mel-cepstrum coefficients, which are commonly used in speech recognition systems.
 A Time Delay Neural Network (TDNN) is then trained to learn the audio-visual correlations between audio and visual features.
-Another possibility is to process separately each channel to get the localization information of the two sources and to integrate the results only in the final step.
-An example of this is presented by Chen et al..
-In that work, the position of the sound source (a talking mouth) in a video scene is estimated by fusing auditory and visual information, based on skin-color and nonskin-color information, using a Bayesian network.
-A different approach is the system described by Rabinkin et al. which uses an array of eight microphones to initially locate a speaker and then to steer a camera towards the sound source.
+Another possibility is to process separately each channel to get the localization information of the two sources and the results are integrated only in the final step.
+One example is presented in 3.
+In this work, the position of the sound source (a talking mouth) in a video scene is estimated by fusing auditory and visual information, based on skin-color and nonskin-color information, using a Bayesian network.
+A different approach is the system described in 17 uses an array of eight microphones to initially locate a speaker and then to steer a camera towards the sound source.
 The camera does not participate in the localisation of objects.
 It is used simply to take images of the sound source after it has been localised.
 This system is well suited for video-conferences, but not for surveillance purposes.
+Our approach is more similar to the one described in 1, i.e. a multi-modal sound localisation system that uses two cameras and a 3-element microphone array.
+In this work, Aarabi and Zaki demonstrated that the localisation integrating audio and video information is more robust compared to localisation based on stand alone microphone arrays.
+Their approach seemed to be reliable only when using ad-hoc narrow band acoustic signals.